 ‘You get square wheels because of the slippery tracks.
 If you brake often enough and keep sliding along the track, bits of metal will naturally come off.
 Then, the wheels are no longer nicely round but get flat areas.
 Then you get a 'kedeng, kedeng’ sound.
 The faster you go, the less it bothers you.
 It may be uncomfortable, but in terms of safety there is nothing wrong'.

 Do you also have problems in winter and summer?
 'Yes, in summer the compressors can fail.
 The air conditioning then goes out too.
 It then gets bloody hot in the train.
 This happened last summer in France.
 And snow in winter.
-But I have never experienced Thalys not being able to run because of frozen switches.
-Thalys does suffer from frost when there is hoarfrost on the catenary.
+But I have never experienced Eurostar not being able to run because of frozen switches.
+Eurostar does suffer from frost when there is hoarfrost on the catenary.
 Because of the layer of ice on the catenary, the train 'thinks' that there is no voltage and stops running.
 That is sometimes inconvenient.'

 Nico explains that leaves on the track never cause unsafe situations.
 'You pull up a little slower, you brake a little slower.
 You never brake too late.
 Certainly not on the high-speed track.
 The high-speed track has a good safety system, ETCS.
 If you cannot brake in time, that system stops the train immediately'.